Are you experiencing tongue pain? If so, your tongue might be trying to tell you something surprising about your health.

 Mouth ulcers are very common and rarely a sign of anything serious, though they can cause tongue pain

-Treat it!
-In most cases, there is no need for treatment of this condition unless they last longer than 3 weeks and keep coming back - in which case see your gp.
-If you have several mouth ulcers at once this can be a symptom of hand, foot and mouth (which also causes a rash on hands and feet) or oral lichen planus, a rash that effects inside your mouth (as well as other parts of your body).
+How to treat it: In most cases, there is no need for treatment of this condition unless they last longer than 3 weeks and keep coming back— in which case see your doctor for advice.
+If you have several mouth ulcers at once this can be a symptom of hand, foot and mouth (which also causes a rash on hands and feet) or oral lichen planus, a rash that affects inside your mouth, as well as other parts of your body.

 Sometimes it's hard not to wonder if your symptoms can be symptomatic of something much worse, in this cause tongue cancer or oral cancer.